LOGISTICS

 Logistics

 Logistics real estate refers to commercial buildings such as warehouses and distribution centers that aid the movement of goods from factories to consumers.
-Primary occupiers include online retailers, big box retailers like Walmart, and shipping services such as FedEx and UPS.
+Primary occupiers include online retailers, big box stores like Walmart, and shipping servicers such as FedEx and UPS.

 Properties